John Zachary Young: Research work

 Most of Young's scientific research was on the nervous system.
 He discovered the squid giant axon and the corresponding squid giant synapse.
 His work in the 1930s on signal transmission in, and the fiber structure of, nerves inspired the work of Sir Andrew Huxley and Sir Alan Hodgkin for which they received a Nobel Prize.

 During World War II, responding to the large number of nerve injuries sustained by soldiers in combat and drawing on his work in comparative anatomy and the regrowth of damaged nerves in squids and octopuses, Young set up a unit at the University of Oxford to study nerve regeneration in mammals.
 His team investigated the biochemical conditions which control nerve fiber growth and also sought ways to accelerate the repair of peripheral nerves severed by injury.
 Working with Peter Medawar, Young found a way to rejoin small peripheral nerves using a "glue" of plasma.
 This method was eventually modified and used in surgery.

 After WWII, Young's research interests turned to investigating the central nervous system and the functions of the brain.
 He discussed and corresponded with the mathematician Alan Turing on brain cells, memory, pattern recognition, and embryology, from 1949.

 In 1950, Young was invited by the BBC to deliver the Reith Lectures.
 In his series of eight radio broadcasts, titled Doubt and Certainty in Science, he introduced the BBC audience to the themes of his research, exploring the function of the brain and the then-current scientific methods used to increase understanding of it.

 In 1971, Young was named an honorary member of the American Association for Anatomy.

-However, Young is probably best remembered for his two textbooks, The Life of Vertebrates and The Life of Mammals.
-He was President of the Marine Biological Association (MBA) from 1976 to 1986.
+Young is probably best remembered for his two textbooks, The Life of Vertebrates and The Life of Mammals.
+He was president of the Marine Biological Association (MBA) from 1976 to 1986.
 His personal research library is held in the National Marine Biological Library at the MBA.

 Personal life

 Young was born in Mangotsfield near Bristol.
-After moving to London to take up his position at University College London, he lived first in Chelsea then moved to Camden Town in 1962.
+After moving to London to take up his position at University College London, he lived first in Chelsea, then moved to Camden Town in 1962.
 After his retirement in 1974, he gradually moved from London to an old brick kiln house in Brill in Buckinghamshire.
 For most of his retirement, he continued to work both at the Stazione Zoologica in Naples and at a laboratory in the Psychology Department of Oxford University, and to publish scientific papers.

 Young married twice, to Phyllis Heaney (a painter) with whom he had two children, Simon Zachary and Cordelia, and in 1987, following her death, to Raymonde Parsons (also an artist) with whom he had one child, Kate Frances.